malanb5/restaurant_manager_demo/readme.md

 # ShopMe
-A simple demo catalog web application with Google OAuth Store and query data using an SQL database
+A simple demo catalog web application with Google OAuth 2.0 query data using an SQL database
 API JSON endpoints for all catalog data

 Matt Bladek